Juhani

 Figure

-2: Quality management (QM) and quality assurance (QA) have two different purposes
+8. QM and QA have two different purposes

-but they must be consistent with each other to form an ISO 9000 quality management
+but they must be consistent with each other.
+ISO 9000 QM principles form the standardized foundation for the both.

 These two areas have differing purposes.
 However, QA can in practice

 never succeed unless QM is in proper order.
-External certification in connection
+Many users

-of the standards do not clearly grasp the fundamental difference between ISO 9004
+of the standards do not clearly understand the fundamental difference between ISO 9004

-for developing a quality management system, the basic purpose of ISO 9000 will
+for developing the QMS approach for an organization, the basic purpose of ISO 9000 will

 not be realized and the results will remain ineffective and inefficient.
 Organizations

-need both QM internally and QA externally for operations with stakeholders (figure
+need both QM internally and QA externally for operations with all stakeholders (figure

-in ISO 9004) and QA (as considered in ISO 9001) should in no case be distinct
+in ISO 9004) and QA (as presented in ISO 9001) should in no case be distinct

-issues separated from one another as they should form a consistent pair of managerial
+issues separated from one another as they should form a consistent pair of the two managerial

 areas.
 In practice this can be achieved most effectively only if both are grounded

-directly in the actual activities of the organization's management system and
+directly in the actual activities of the organization's business system and

 QA realizations and there are always possibilities to improve the situation.